Courses

 • Emphasizes molecular genetic and genomic approaches to address fundamental biological questions.
 Introduces and emphasizes the strengths of prokaryotic and eukaryotic model systems and serves as building block for the BMCDB core courses, which use model systems to develop their themes.

-This 3-unit course is taken in fall of the first year.
+This 3-unit course is taken in fall of Year 1.

 • BCB 211, Macromolecular Structure & Interactions